Cyber Insurance for Community Banks: What It Covers, What It Doesn't, and What Your Board Should Be Asking

 What to look for: Does your policy cover "dependent business interruption" or "contingent system failure"?
 Is there a sublimit?
 Does it require a "security event" at the vendor, or does it cover any "system outage"?

-Ransomware is now a factor in the majority of cyber insurance claims, and financial institutions are among the most frequently targeted industries.
+Financial institutions are among the most targeted industries for ransomware.
 Three things to check:

-Modern cyber policies include MFA, patching, EDR, and backup requirements as conditions of coverage.
-If the bank does not meet these controls when a ransomware event occurs, the entire claim can be denied, regardless of whether the missing control caused the breach.
-MFA was not enforced on a remote access connection?
+Cyber policies require MFA, patching, EDR, and backups as conditions of coverage.
+Miss one when a ransomware event hits, and the entire claim can be denied.
+MFA not enforced on remote access?
 Claim denied.
 Not because MFA would have stopped the attack.
-Because MFA was a contractual condition and it was not in place.
+Because it was a contractual condition.

 Regulatory coverage may be narrower than you think